 A High Court judgment or order for the delivery of any goods which does not give a person against whom the judgment is given or order made the alternative of paying the assessed value of the goods may, depending on the circumstances, be enforced by a writ of delivery to recover the goods without alternative provision for recovery of their assessed value (a 'writ of specific delivery'), by an order of committal or by a writ of sequestration1.
-A judgment or order for the delivery of any goods or payment of their assessed value may, depending on the circumstances,
+A judgment or order for the delivery of any goods or payment of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.